GT-SVJ: Generative-Transformer-Based Self-Supervised Video Judge For Efficient Video Reward Modeling: Introduction

-To effectively build such a video preference reward model, we introduce a self-supervised contrastive learning strategy that converts the base video generative model into good discriminative model using the principles of energy-based model (EBM).
-In our proposed framework, real videos are contrasted against generated videos in terms of video realism and motion consistency.
-To prevent trivial learning of domain gaps between real and generated videos, we create additional challenging negatives by applying controlled perturbations (\textit{e.g.}, frame shuffling, temporal swaps) to latent representations.
-These synthetic negatives force the model to learn fine-grained spatial and temporal features rather than superficial artifacts.
-This enables the EBM to contrast real videos from weak degradations, thereby learn richer feature representations for subtle spatial and temporal inconsistencies.
-In turn, this leads to a more stable, data-efficient, and discriminative reward signal for downstream preference learning.
+However, naively fine-tuning a generative model for discrimination risks overfitting to limited preference data and learning superficial artifacts over meaningful temporal structure.
+To effectively build a preference-based video reward model, we introduce a self-supervised contrastive learning strategy that utilizes energy-based modeling to convert the base video generative model into a discriminative model that can efficiently contrast real and generated videos.
+To prevent learning trivial domain gaps in the energy landscapes between real and generated videos, we create additional challenging non-real videos by applying controlled perturbations (\textit{e.g.}, frame shuffling, temporal swaps) to the latent representations of real videos, resulting in weak degradations.
+The discriminative model, trained on real videos and these weak degradations, learns richer feature representations for subtle spatial and temporal inconsistencies.
+This leads to a more stable, data-efficient, and meaningful reward signal for downstream preference learning.

-In summary, we present a generalized framework and a corresponding model, the Generative-Transformer-based Self-Supervised Video Judge (\modelname), for learning video preferences by leveraging the temporal understanding of video generative models and the robustness and granularity of contrastive self-supervision (\cref{fig:teaser}).
+In summary, we present a framework and a corresponding model, the \modelnamefull (\modelname), for learning video preferences by combining the temporal understanding of video generative models with the granularity of contrastive self-supervision (\cref{fig:teaser}).
 Our contributions include: